 If you are taking two classes (this class and the one directly following this class called "Lotus Tea Circle: Exploring The Core of Awakening" [10 a.m. to 11:30 and 11:30 to 12:30 or 1 p.m.], investment is $20 for both.

 Note: If a member is in financial hardship and can't afford classes, please speak to Hae Kwang Sunim for free passes and to explore other ways to support our community as an energy exchange such as assisting in energy healing classes, hosting an event or a 'Meditation with Zen Talk' by Hae Kwang Sunim at your home, cooking, driving a member that has no transportation, etc. Your support will help ensure these events continue and grow in the area.
 Thank-you for your support!
 If you feel that what we share is helpful, please tell others.

 **Your financial support helps us expand our Dharma Work - Thank You**

-Benefits of the class include: Increased overall fitness, flexibility and toning of the muscles, reduced stress level / tolerance, improved blood pressure, stronger bones, joints, tendons and ligaments, massaging of all organs of the body, reduced anxiety and depression, relieving chronic pain, improved balance and co ordination, improved sleep quality (such as staying asleep longer at night and feeling more alert during the day) improved vitality and everyday physical functioning.
+Benefits Include: Increased overall fitness, flexibility and toning of the muscles, reduced stress level / tolerance, improved blood pressure, stronger bones, joints, tendons and ligaments, massaging of all organs of the body, reduced anxiety and depression, relieving chronic pain, improved balance and coordination, improved sleep quality (such as staying asleep longer at night and feeling more alert during the day) improved vitality and everyday physical functioning.